Cinema of France: 1940s–1970s

+During the post-War period, one of the most prominent actors was Gérard Philipe, who rose to fame during the later period of the poetic realism movement of French Cinema in the late 1940s.
+His best-known credits include Such a Pretty Little Beach (1949), Beauty and the Devil (1950), Fanfan La Tulipe (1952), Montparnasse 19 (1958) and Les liaisons dangereuses (1959).
+During his career in 1940s and 1950s French cinema, he performed with some of the most famous French leading ladies of the era including Jeanne Moreau, Michèle Morgan, Micheline Presle, Danielle Darrieux and Anouk Aimée.

 Leslie Caron with Louis Jourdan and Maurice Chevalier on the set of Gigi (1958).

 After World War II, the French actress Leslie Caron and the French actor Louis Jourdan enjoyed success in the United States with several musical romantic comedies, notably An American in Paris (1951) and Gigi (1958), based on the 1944 novella of the same name by Colette.

 In the magazine Cahiers du cinéma, founded by André Bazin and two other writers in 1951, film critics raised the level of discussion of the cinema, providing a platform for the birth of modern film theory.
 Several of the Cahiers critics, including Jean-Luc Godard, François Truffaut, Claude Chabrol, Jacques Rivette and Éric Rohmer, went on to make films themselves, creating what was to become known as the French New Wave.
 Some of the first films of this new movement were Godard's Breathless (À bout de souffle, 1960), starring Jean-Paul Belmondo, Rivette's Paris Belongs to Us (Paris nous appartient, 1958 – distributed in 1961), starring Jean-Claude Brialy and Truffaut's The 400 Blows (Les Quatre Cent Coups, 1959) starring Jean-Pierre Léaud.
 Later works are Contempt (1963) by Godard starring Brigitte Bardot and Michel Piccoli and Stolen Kisses starring Léaud and Claude Jade.
 Because Truffaut followed the hero of his screen debut, Antoine Doinel, for twenty years, the last post-New-Wave-film is Love on the Run in which his heroes Antoine (Léaud) and Christine (Jade) get divorced.